grafana/business-input/docs/sources/variables.md

 Now every change value for variable `from` change values and for variable `to`:

-<Image
-  title="Change of From variable will update variable To." src="/img/plugins/business-input/variable-reference.png" />
+{{< figure src="/media/docs/grafana/panels-visualizations/business-input/variable-reference.png" class="border" alt="Change of From variable will update variable To." >}}

-<Image
-  title="Change of From variable will update variable To." src="/img/plugins/business-input/variable-reference-2.png" />
+{{< figure src="/media/docs/grafana/panels-visualizations/business-input/variable-reference-2.png" class="border" alt="Change of From variable will update variable To." >}}

 ## Manual Editor

 Variable can be used in `Manual editor`.
 Use `$variable_name` syntax in input field.

-<Image
-  title="Variable in Manual Editor." src="/img/plugins/business-input/manual-editor-variable.png"
+{{< figure src="/media/docs/grafana/panels-visualizations/business-input/manual-editor-variable.png" class="border" alt="Variable in Manual Editor." >}}
-/>